OwnStak/ownstak-proxy/README.md

-# Lambda Proxy
+# OwnStack Proxy
-The Lambda Proxy is a simple proxy server that accepts requests on HTTP/HTTPS port and proxies them to AWS Lambda by invoking the Lambda function directly with API Gateway v2 compatible payload.
+The OwnStack Proxy is a simple proxy server that works as API Gateway replacement for OwnStack with more features and higher limits.
+It accepts requests on HTTP/HTTPS port and proxies them to AWS Lambda by invoking the Lambda function directly with API Gateway v2 compatible payload.

+## Supported features
+- [x] AWS Lambda
+    - [x] Invocation in BUFFERED mode
+    - [ ] Invocation in STREAMING mode
+    - [x] Basic error handling for Lambda functions
+- [x] Following redirects to another hosts (S3, etc...)
+- [ ] Response streaming
+- [ ] Caching
+- [ ] Basic logging
+- [ ] Basic metrics

 ## Requirements
 - GoLang 1.22+